-Ref: EA-13-109 Section 1.2.4, 1.2.8 / NEI 13-02 Section 4.2.2 Specifics are the same as for BDBEE Venting, Part 2 except:
+Ref: EA-13-109 Section 1.2.4, 1.2.8 / NEI 13-02 Section 4.2.2

+Specifics are the same as for BDBEE Venting Part 2 except:

-- A connection point will be provided on the AC side of the battery charger in the UPS to accept input from whatever portable source is available to relieve the battery after the initial 24 hours period. - The location and refueling actions for the FLEX DG and replacement nitrogen bottles will be evaluated for SA environmental conditions resulting from the proposed damaged Reactor Core and resultant HCVS vent pathway.
+- A connection point will be provided on the AC side of the battery charger in the CB UPS to accept input from a FLEX DG to relieve the battery after the initial 24 hours period. - The location and refueling actions for the FLEX DG and replacement nitrogen bottles will be evaluated for SA environmental conditions resulting from the proposed damaged Reactor Core and resultant HCVS vent pathway.